Cutting-Edge Advancements in F-35 Weapons Bay Technology

 Combat Air Patrol

-During combat air patrol, the F-35 can carry a mix of short and long-range air-to-air missiles.
-The internal bay allows the aircraft to patrol with stealth, ready to engage targets at various distances.
-This ensures dominance in aerial engagements.
+On combat air patrol, the F-35 typically carries a mix of short and long-range air-to-air missiles.
+The internal bay means it can loiter in an area without advertising its presence, ready to engage targets at various ranges.
+You’re essentially a stealthy sentry with teeth.

 Ground Attack Missions